The Glaucium plant genus contains members such as the Horned poppy and Sea poppy.

 Glaucium should be spaced at between 30 and 60 cm apart.
-Genus members such as horned poppies like to grow in sunny areas that have good drainage to produce a dry soil.
+Genus members, such as the Horned poppy, like to grow in sunny areas that have good drainage to produce a dry soil.

 Apart from supplying a very light fertiliser at the start of the year you will find that Horned, Sea poppy, and other Glaucium plants will basically look after themselves.